`fig build`

 fig build

 lets you visually build a CLI tool.
-Under the hood, it edits a .fig file which contains the schema for the CLI.
+Under the hood, it edits a file which contains the schema for the CLI.

 Fig Build helps you do 3 things: